 Center for Poultry & Livestock Excellence Funding Opportunities

-The Center for Poultry and Livestock Excellence, created under the 2019 PA Farm Bill and funded again at $1 million in the 2020 PA Farm Bill, supports the animal ag industry with biosecurity planning and disease prevention, processing capacity, and food safety and quality assurance.
+The Center for Poultry and Livestock Excellence, created under the 2019 PA Farm Bill and funded at $1 million each year from 2019-2022, supports the animal ag industry with biosecurity planning and disease prevention, processing capacity, and food safety and quality assurance.

-The intent of the Center is to focus on poultry, swine, lamb, sheep and goat needs across the Commonwealth.
-Key areas of focus during the Center's second year include: Biosecurity Planning; Animal Agriculture Infrastructure; Research; Food Safety & Quality Assurance.
+The intent of the center is to focus on poultry, swine, lamb, sheep and goat needs across the commonwealth.
+Key areas of focus include: Biosecurity Planning; Animal Agriculture Infrastructure; Research; Food Safety & Quality Assurance.

 Activities and research projects to enhance biosecurity, diagnostic testing, veterinary telemedicine and other strategies to prevent, detect and manage animal diseases and protect the food supply.